 1. Workload-Related Demoralization: Occurs when employees are overwhelmed by excessive or unrealistic workloads.
 Lack of employee support and resources leads to burnout and frustration, decreasing engagement.

 2. Recognition-Related Demoralization: Employees feel undervalued when their contributions aren’t acknowledged or rewarded.
-Without proper recognition, including tangible and intandible benefits, morale drops, impacting performance and motivation.
+Without proper recognition, including tangible and intangible benefits, morale drops, impacting performance and motivation.

 3. Cultural Demoralization: When employees don’t feel aligned with the company’s culture or values, it creates a sense of disconnect.
 Lack of inclusivity or employee support in the work culture can lead to disengagement.